Can you have dental implants with receding gums? All you need to know!

 Do dental implants work with receding gums?

+There is no doubt that supportive tissues are pretty important for the teeth holding their place.
+There is two supportive tissue covering your tooth roots and one of them is your gums.
+So, in order to have strong holding teeth, the condition of your gums is a pretty important factor.
 It is a fact that receding gums cause complications if you are willing to get dental implants.
 However, with a proper dental evaluation, your dentist can guide you and offer treatment options.
 The treatment depends on the stage of the gum recession; there are three ways of treating receding gums:

 • Root planning and scaling